 Therefore, whether they oppose or yield a seductionist will never stop seducing, remembering that the bold mouse always gets the cheese.

-What this means in practice is that the Earths should practice third eye vision and light exhibitionism with the Gods, and as they see their devotion and their beautiful black bodies they will not be able to hold back from calling them Goddesses.
+What this means in practice is that the Earth should practice Black erotica with the Gods and practice light exhibitionism with the Gods, and as they see her devotion and her beautiful Black body they will not be able to hold back from calling her a Goddess.

-The Gods and Earths will be the centre of this movement but it will spill over into the black community as a whole, especially if both our men and women practice this third eye vision and light exhibitionism.
+The Gods and Earths will be the centre of this movement but it will spill over into the Black community as a whole, especially if both our men and women practice light exhibitionism and third eye vision.

 The right of the Earth to be called a Goddess and of the God to be called a Universe (to coincide with the Earth) is something that must be appreciated by the Gods before we can say we are perfect representatives of 120.

 Effectively, if a Black woman masters 120 she should be called Goddess even as a Black man who masters 120 is called God.

 While some Gods may look at some of these arguments raised in this blog as a corruption of 120, it is my hope that the majority will see it as a refining of 120, and as culture and refinement are so similar to each other; by at least respecting what I am trying to do we can progress towards a more substantial manifestation in the Black community.